preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/tutorial/index.rst

 Use the pen to edit, the X to delete the image.

-For image editing, see this page: :doc:`Media Picker </general-assets/media-picker/index>`
+For image editing, see this page: :doc:`Media picker </general-assets/media-picker/index>`

 Target settings
 ------------------